kseou/Architect/README.md

 # Architect

-Architect is a simple, lightweight Lua-based Makefile-style build tool and a toy project designed for my personal C/C++ use.
+Architect is a simple, lightweight Lua-based Makefile-style build tool and a toy project for UNIX systems designed for my personal C/C++ use.
 It provides a simple and flexible way to define build configurations, compile source files, and run arbitrary shell commands.

 ## Prerequisites